The National Patient Safety Regulations require at least two (2) patient identifiers on specimens submitted for testing.

 - Complete billing information

 Draw blood in the designated color-coded tube.
 Immediately mix the blood by inverting gently 10-12 times.
 Within 30 minutes, separate the plasma by centrifugation for 10 minutes.
 Transfer to a properly labeled, plastic vial.
-The vial must have sample type written on the container.
+The vial must have a sample type written on the container.

 Draw blood in a serum separator tube or plain red top containing no additives.
 To obtain 4 mL serum, draw at least a full 10mL tube.
 If a serum separator tube is drawn, invert tube 5 times.
 Allow blood to clot for 30 minutes.
 Centrifuge for 10 minutes.
 If the blood was drawn in a plain red tube, transfer serum to a plastic vial.
 The vial must have the sample type written on the container.

-If random urine is required, collect a clean-catch urine in a clean container with leak-proof lid.
+If random urine is required, collect clean-catch urine in a clean container with a leak-proof lid.

 Draw blood in the designated anti-coagulant color-coded tube.
 Immediately mix blood by inverting the tube gently 10 to 12 times.
-Unless otherwise specified, submit tube unopened.
+Unless otherwise specified, submit the tube unopened.

-Fluids: Mix fluid with equal amount of 50% alcohol fixative.
+Fluids: Mix fluid with an equal amount of 50% alcohol fixative.
 Label container with patient’s name and date of birth.

 Smears: Spray fix smears within 3 seconds of preparation.
-Label slide with patient’s name and date of birth.
+Label slide with the patient’s name and date of birth.

-SurePath: Detach endocervical/cervical sample obtained with cervical brush into BD SurePath collection vial.
+SurePath: Detach endocervical/cervical sample obtained with a cervical brush into BD SurePath collection vial.
 Label vial with patient’s name, date of birth.
 Seal and properly label the collection vial.

 ThinPrep: Swirl the spatula or endocervical brush device vigorously 10 times in the Thin Prep vial.
 Seal and properly label the collection vial.

 Conventional: Smear endocervical brushings and scrapings on one glass slide.
 Spray fix within 3 seconds of preparation.
-Label the glass slide and the transport pack with patient name, date of birth and date.
+Label the glass slide and the transport pack with the patient name, date of birth and date.
 Seal and properly label the collection vial.